Jerling1989/Whac-A-Mole/README.md

 - The first thing the user will see is an alert box I setup to make them aware that the game does have sound effects.
 This way they can adjust their computer volume accordingly before being bombarded with sound.
 ![ALERT](assets/img/read_me/1-alert.png)

-- Once the game launches the user will see a black display card with the insrtuctions of the game and a start button.
+- Once the game launches the user will see a black display card with the instructions of the game and a start button.
 ![START](assets/img/read_me/2-start.png)

 - Here is a example of one of the "Moles" that randomly displays, Jared Kushner AKA "Tha Kush God".